 Have your social security number handy, in addition to basic information such as name, address, and date of birth.

+The average time to complete this application is 9 minutes.
+For privacy and security purposes, the app times out after 15 minutes.
 If you cannot complete the application in one sitting, don’t worry; you may log in to your DMV account and finish it later.
 (Applications are stored up to one year, and are only processed when you visit a DMV field office.)

 Frequently Asked Questions

 Yes, but because each form has a unique barcode on it, it cannot be downloaded and printed.
-A new paper version of the driver license application is available in field offices for customers who choose not to complete the electronic version.
+A new paper version of the driver’s license application is available in field offices for customers who choose not to complete the electronic version.
 Although, DMV is moving towards a completely paperless process and will begin to phase out the paper application.